NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/chp_6_exercises/README.md

 Some processors even provide a hardware implementation of this operation for floating-point numbers.

-	1. Create a new program called Multadd.java.
+	1. Create a new program called Exercise6_3.java.

 	2. Write a method called multadd that takes three doubles as parameters and that returns a * b + c.